torstees/MVtest/README.md

 Miniconda
 ---------

 Miniconda is a minimal version of the package manager used by the Anaconda python distribution.
 It makes it easy to create local installations of python with the latest versions of the common scientific libraries for users who don't have root access to their target machines.
+Basically, when you use miniconda, you'll be installing your own version of Python into a directory under your control which allows you to install anything else you need without having to submit a helpdesk ticket for administrative assistance.

+Unlike pip, the folks behind the conda distributions provide binary downloads of it's selected library components.
+As such, only the most popular libraries, such as pip, NumPY and SciPy, are supported by conda itself.
+However, these do not require compilation and may be easier to get installed than when using pip alone.
+I have experienced difficulty installing SciPy through pip and setup tools on our cluster here at vanderbilt due to non-standard paths for certain required components, but mini-conda always comes through.

 Firstly, download and install the appropriate version of miniconda at the project website.
 Please be sure to choose the Python 2 version: <http://conda.pydata.org/miniconda.html>

 While it is doing the installation, please allow it to update your PATH information.
-Also, be sure to follow directions such as starting a new shell to allow those changes to take effect.
+If you prefer not to always use this version of python in the future, simple tell it not to update your .bashrc file and note the instructions for loading and unloading your new python environment.
+Please note that even if you chose to update your .bashrc file, you will need to follow directions for loading the changes into your current shell.

 Once those changes have taken effect, install setuptools and scipy: $ conda install pip scipy